Business bank accounts for sole traders

 The best bet when looking for a new bank is to use tools like Finder or Canstar, which let you compare business bank accounts side by side.

-Are there excessive monthly fees or ATM charges?
+What are the monthly fees and ATM charges?

-Does it come with a bank card to use for purchasing?
+Does it come with a linked savings account?

 It’s up to you to decide how important these questions are for you, but this should help you narrow down the list and find the best option.